microsoft/Tokenizer/tokenizer_ts/README.md

 npm install @microsoft/tiktokenizer
 ```

-Example Typescript code to use @microsoft/tiktokenizer in your code.
-In production setting, you should pre-download the BPE rank file and call `createTokenizer` API to avoid downloading the BPE rank file on the fly.
+Example Typescript code to use @microsoft/tiktokenizer in your code:
 ```typescript
 import {
     createByModelName